OpenPIV/openpiv.github.com/index.md

 <div class="jumbotron">
 <p>
-OpenPIV exists since 1999 in several languages and multipe versions.
+OpenPIV exists since 1999 in several languages and multiple versions.

 From 2020 the  main effort is devoted to the <strong> Python version of OpenPIV </strong>
 </p>